thierr26/thierr26_personal_notes_sphinx_sources/source/sphinx.rst

 | > githubpages: create .nojekyll file to publish the document on GitHub pages (y/n) [n]: y
 |
 | A Makefile and a Windows command file can be generated for you so that you
-| only have to run e.g. 'make html' instead of invoking sphinx-build
+| only have to run e.g. \'make html\' instead of invoking sphinx-build
 | directly.
 | > Create Makefile? (y/n) [y]:
 | > Create Windows command file? (y/n) [y]: n